- 01245 26 56 11

 If you feel someone is threatening your right to democracy, your individual liberty, or someone is acting beyond the law and does not respect nor tolerate other people’s different faiths and beliefs please talk with us.
 We will do our best to support you.
 If something bothers you, it bothers us.
 College should be a happy time, when you can concentrate on learning and doing the best you can to achieve your qualifications and progress onto higher courses or into work.
 If someone in your environment is causing you distress, let your tutor or a member of College staff know.
 We can help.

-Chelmsford College takes part in the National Citizen Service (NCS) Active Youth Programme and was proud to be the first college in our region to achieve the NCS Autumn 17 Champion status this year!
-You can read more about how we work with the National Citizen Service here.
+Chelmsford College takes part in the National Citizen Service (NCS) Active Youth Programme and was proud to be the first college in our region to achieve the NCS Autumn 17 Champion status!
+You can read more about how we work with the National Citizen Service.

 We launched a British Values Level 1 qualification, created by Chelmsford College and awarded through Gateway.
 To date, over 1891 students have taken the British Values exam and the success rate is 84.5%!
 We collaborated with Gateway to pilot and develop this course, liaising on course content, exam methodology and the technical side and the course is now being taken up by a number of other colleges across the country.